forio/dev-base-build/README.md

 ### Set up a workshop and user accounts

 Create a workshop for the project.
-Add at least one facilitator user and one participant to the workshop.
+Add at least one facilitator user and two or more participants to the workshop.

 On the workshop page, impersonate the facilitator to run initial setup tasks.

+### Set up Multiplayer Assignments

+On the Multiplayer Assignments page, assign participants to worlds.

 ### Run locally